deakjahn/flutter_theming_howto/README.md

 seed color.
 Flutter has a nice way to create a whole color palette from just a single color, creating all variations, lighter and darker versions, contrasting colors, everything.
 You might also specify the primary, or the secondary, or even the tertiary color but my recommendation would be to provide as little as possible.
-All apps differ, of course, but my usual way is to give a primary because I often want to have a specific one rather than the one generated from the seed, and maybe a secondary if the design calls for a specific secondary accents.
+All apps differ, of course, but my usual way is to specify a primary because I often want to have a specific one rather than the one generated from the seed, and maybe a secondary if the design calls for specific secondary accents.
 I prefer to leave everything else to the underlying platform code because if you start to go any deeper, you usually open a can of worms and some combinations will not be contrasting or pleasing enough.
 But it's up to you, of course.